dyammons/scrna-seq/data-processing/cellranger-alignment/README.md

-Welcome.
-The instructions provided here are designed to help you create a reference then run raw (fastq) single cell sequencing data through a cellranger pipeline.
+Welcome!
+The instructions provided here are designed to help you create a reference then run raw (fastq) single-cell RNA sequencing data through a Cell Ranger pipeline.

+>Updated August 4, 2023 (Designed to be run on Alpine)

 # Steps to create reference genome and run cellranger:
 0. [Get to a compile node](#navigate-off-of-a-login-node)